Peruvian Spanish: Peruvian Coastal Spanish

-Coastal Spanish is spoken throughout the coast.
+Coastal Spanish (ribereño or costeño) is spoken throughout the coast.
 It has the reputation (in pronunciation) of being one of the "purest" dialects in all of coastal Latin America because it does not debuccalize /s/ between vowels and retains the fricatives [x] and [χ].
 It is the characteristic dialect as perceived abroad and has the reputation of being the base of "normal" or standard Peruvian Spanish.

-Characteristics

-Phonology

-The vowels are stable and clear.